tanc7/Debian-Fix-Bell/README.md

 It even reset it's FUCKING VOLUME.

-Lets try another method.
+# FINAL WORKING TRY, DOWNGRADE THE OWNER OF THE BELLLets try another method.
 Lets try to change ownership of these cursed files to a underprivileged user.

 Make a user.